SchmidtDSE/afscgap/CONTRIBUTING.md

 <br>

 ## Coding guidelines
-In order to ensure the conceptual integrity and readability of our code, we have a few guidelines:
+In order to ensure the conceptual integrity and readability of our code, we have a few guidelines for Python code under the `afscgap` library itself:

  - Please try to follow the conventions laid out by the project in existing code.
 In cases of ambiguity, please refer to the [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html) where possible.
  - Tests are encouraged and we aim for 80% coverage where feasible.